microsoft/StemGNN/README.md

 | Electricity | True | True | 321 | 12 | 3 | z_score |
 | ECG5000| True | True | 140 | 12 | 3 | min_max |
 | COVID-19| True | True | 25 | 28 | 28 | z_score |

-In this code repo, we have processed ECG5000 as the sample dataset, the input is stored  at `./dataset/ECG_data.csv` and the output of StemGNN will be stored at `./output/ECG_data`.

 ## Results